 Things commonly done by this type of small chested woman:

-- Trying to make herself appear more busty than she really is, such as using a push up bra or using Fake Boobs.
+- Trying to make herself appear more busty than she really is, possibly by using a push-up bra or Fake Boobs.

-- Being offended when other people comment on the smallness of her breasts.
+- Getting offended when other people comment on the smallness of her breasts.

 - In Real Life this is common enough among Japanese girls that weekly or monthly shojo manga publications more likely than not include breast enlargement ads, or at least diet ads that promise to not take anything off the rack.
 Aside from the usual before-after photos, exciting exclamations and shiny products, there are specific ad mangas: 8 to 12 pages of A-Cup Angst and Buxom Is Better played straight enough to put a ruler to shame with no other content.

 - Ad for Chasteberry E: Meet Miss Pettanko.
 Her life sucks.
 The boys don't even know she exists.
 She attempts to ask her crush out, he awkwardly evades.
 She knows the solution is to develop breasts.
 Cue desperate attempts, and finally success when a friend tips her off about the product.
 3 months later she has gone from zero to cup E or so, attracts the Male Gaze wherever she goes, and is happily together with her crush.